assemble/assemble/docs/helpers.md

-Most of these helpers are based on work by one of the following:
+Many of these helpers were borrowed from the following repos:
   * [Handlebars Helpers, by Dan Harper](http://github.com/danharper)
   * [Swag v0.2.1, by Elving Rodriguez](http://elving.github.com/swag/)